patteri1/BackEnd/README.md

-# Patteri 1 - Backend
+# Patteri 1 - Server

+The server for providing the GraphQL API and business logic like managing orders and creating storage reports for the [Patteri 1 application](https://github.com/patteri1/frontend).
+With the API the application can fetch, add and edit the data in the database.

+## Built with

+- Node.js
+- TypeScript
+- Apollo GraphQL
+- PostgreSQL
+- Sequelize ORM
+- Docker

 ## Getting started

 ### Prerequisites

-Visual Studio Code, the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension and Docker are required for this setup.
+Easiest way to run the server locally is by using Visual Studio Code, the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension and Docker.

-### Setting up the Dev Container and installing the application
+### Running the server locally with Dev Containers

 1. Clone the repository to your machine and open it with VS Code.